SmogDr/edar_coursebook/docs/03-rprog2.md

 To understand how to give R these directions, you need to have some understanding of the directory structure of your computer.
 It seems a bit of a pain and a bit complex to have to think about computer directory structure in the "basics" part of this class, but this structure is not terribly complex once you get the idea of it.
 There are a couple of very good reasons why it's worth learning now.

-First, many of the most frustrating errors you get when you start using R trace back to understanding directories and filepaths.
+First, many of the most frustrating errors you get when you start using R traceback to understanding directories and filepaths.
 For example, when you try to read a file into R using only the filename, and that file is not in your current working directory, you will get an error like:

 ```
 Error in file(file, "rt") : cannot open the connection